BranchMetrics/branch-roku-sdk/README.md

         └── BranchSdkLibrary.brs
 ```

-## Steps for putting Branch SDK files into your SceneGraph application:
+## Steps for putting Branch SDK files into your SceneGraph application (required)

 *TL;DR:* copy the three Branch SDK files from the section above into your own project.